How to Build a Writing Portfolio to Launch Your Freelance Career

 It’s every writer's dream to stop recruiting clients and, instead, fill their calendars with referrals and recommendations from past clients.

-High-value testimonials and reviews integrated into your writing portfolio are a great way to build social proof and let potential clients know you can be trusted to accomplish the task.
+Integrating high-value testimonials and reviews into your writing portfolio is a great way to build social proof and let potential clients know you can be trusted to accomplish the task.

 {email_capture}